-Recommended DNA preparation methods
+Recommended genomic DNA preparation methods

-The QIAGEN QIAamp® DNA Mini Kit (cat. no. 51304), GeneRead DNA FFPE Kit (cat. no. 180134), QIAamp Circulating Nucleic Acid Kit (cat. no. 55114) or QS GeneRead DNA FFPE Treatment Kit (cat. no. 185306) in combination with the QIAsymphony DSP DNA Mini Kit (cat. no. 937236) are highly recommended for the preparation of genomic DNA samples from different sample types.
+The QIAGEN QIAamp DNA Blood Mini Kit (Cat No. 51104) and QIAamp DSP DNA blood Mini kit (Cat.
+No. 61104), are recommended for manual preparation of genomic DNA samples from bone marrow and peripheral blood sample types.
+QIAamp DNA Blood Mini Qiacube Kit (cat. no. 51126), and QIAsymphony DSP DNA Mini Kit (cat. no. 937236), are recommended for the automated preparation of genomic DNA samples from bone marrow and peripheral blood sample types.

+Ensure that samples have been treated for the removal of RNA, as RNA contamination will cause inaccuracies in DNA concentration measurements.
 Do not omit the recommended RNase treatment step to remove RNA.

-For best results, all DNA samples should be resuspended in the recommended buffer or DNasefree 10 mM Tris\ buffer, pH 8.0.

-IMPORTANT: do not use DEPC-treated water.
+If genomic DNA samples need to be harvested from biological samples for which kits are not available, please contact QIAGEN Technical Services for suggestions.
+For best results, all DNA samples should be resuspended in the recommended buffer or DNase-free 10 mM Tris buffer pH 8.0.
+Do not use DEPC-treated water.